DidacticFishstick/ultrastar-wingman/ultrastar-wingman/frontend/src/api/docs/PlayersApi.md

 Upload an avatar for the player

-Sets the avatar for the given player  :param player: The player name :param user: The current user
+Sets the avatar for the given player  :param player: The player id :param user: The current user

 ### Example